brandtamos/hyperfixed-discord-bot/docs/discord-setup.md

 3. Copy the message ID and add to `.env`

 ## Step 7: Create Discord Roles
+For more on Pronoun Roles, check out roles.md

 Create the following roles in your Discord server: